Gillette Castle State Park

 Gillette Castle State Park straddles the towns of East Haddam and Lyme, Connecticut in the United States, sitting high above the Connecticut River.
-The castle was designed and built by William Gillette (1853–1937), an American actor most famous for his portrayal of Sherlock Holmes on stage.
+The mansion was designed and built by William Gillette (1853–1937), an American actor most famous for his portrayal of Sherlock Holmes on stage.
 Gillette lived here from 1919 until his death in 1937.
 The State of Connecticut purchased the property in 1943 for $29,000.

 Location

-The park is located at 67 River Road in East Haddam and consists of the castle (located in Lyme) and its grounds.
+The park is located at 67 River Road in East Haddam and consists of the mansion (located in Lyme) and its grounds.
 It receives 350,000 annual visitors.
 It reopened in 2002 after a four-year, $11 million restoration and includes a visitors' center and museum, hiking trails, and picnic area.